Rosgen Natural Channel Design · saveourstreamsusa.com

 Free Trout Stream Restoration & High-Yield Credit Splits

-If you own agricultural pasture or mountain forest land in North Georgia with at least 500 feet of degraded or eroding stream corridor, we can fully design, permit, construct, and maintain a pristine wild trout sanctuary at **zero out-of-pocket cost to you**.
-Furthermore, you receive a **30% share of generated USACE stream credits**, yielding substantial risk-free cash flows!
+If you own agricultural pasture or mountain forest land in North Georgia with at least 500 feet of degraded or eroding stream corridor, we can fully design, permit, construct, and maintain a pristine wild trout sanctuary at zero out-of-pocket cost to you — and you receive a 30% share of the stream mitigation credits the project generates once approved and released by USACE.

 How It Works: Sourcing Economics

 Mitigation banking under the U.S. Army Corps of Engineers (USACE) Savannah District allows us to transform your degraded, eroding streambed into a valuable ecological asset.
-Because our team absorbs 100% of capital risks—funding the geomorphic survey, complex HEC-RAS hydraulic models, buffer native plantings, and mandatory USACE construction bonds—you enjoy a risk-free partnership.
+Because our team absorbs 100% of the capital cost—funding the geomorphic survey, complex HEC-RAS hydraulic models, buffer native plantings, and USACE-required financial assurances—you never write a check at any stage.

 🏆 Landowner Benefits